ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M)_Interview.md

 > An IP (Internet Protocol) Address is a unique logical address that identifies a device on a network and enables data to be routed to the correct destination.
 ---

----

-# Q4.
-What are the Different Types of IP Addresses?

 ## Topic Information